Lifespan: Kyōroku 3 (1530) (?) to 11/7 of Tenshō 4 (1576) (under another theory, she died on 6/7 of 1576)

 Having lost his main base and becoming a rōnin, or wandering samurai, Mitsuhide moved from Mino to Echizen and served Asakura Yoshikage.
 Despite enduring difficult times, Mitsuhide hosted a renga (linked-verse poetry) event.
 Based on another anecdote, Hiroko was aware of the struggles confronted by Mitsuhide to prepare for the banquet and sold her own black hair to cover expenses.

 On 10/14 of 1576, Hiroko fell ill.
 Mitsuhide requested prayers from Yoshida Kanemi (a Shintō priest) for her convalescence.
-She recovered on 10/24, so an individual named 非在軒 donated a piece of silver to give thanks at the shrine.
+She recovered on 10/24, so silver pieces were donated to give thanks at the shrine.
 On 11/2, Kanemi paid a visit to Hiroko at the quarters of Mitsuhide in Kyōto to wish for her continuing recovery and met with Mitsuhide.

 She died either on 11/7 of 1576.
 Under another theory, the date was 6/7 of 1576.
 She was either 36, 42, or 46 years old.
 The exhaustion experienced while caring for Mitsuhide during a serious illness was said to have contributed to her own demise.